SaschaJohn/provider-opentofu/README.md

 that are composed of a mix of 'native' Crossplane managed resources and your existing Terraform modules.

-The provider adds support for a `Workspace` managed resource that represents an OpenTofu workspace.
+The provider adds support for a `Workspace` managed resource thatr represents an OpenTofu workspace.
 The configuration of each workspace may be either fetched from a remote source (e.g. git), or simply specified inline.